Gisèle Stephens-Chu moderated a discussion on standing of shareholder indirect claims during the Vienna Arbitration Days 2022.

-Gisèle Stephens-Chu will moderate a panel alongside Sylvie Bebohi Ebongo on the resolution of ENR and infrastructure disputes in Francophone Africa, featuring Audrey Alevina, Sabrina Aïnouz, Sally El Sawah and Salimatou Diallo.
+Gisèle Stephens-Chu moderated a panel alongside Sylvie Bebohi Ebongo on the resolution of ENR and infrastructure disputes in Francophone Africa, featuring Audrey Alevina, Sabrina Aïnouz, Sally El Sawah and Salimatou Diallo.
 The event is the second in a webinar series featuring women practitioners from the region.
-Register here.
+Recording available here.

 Gisèle Stephens-Chu spoke at the 7th edition of the SOAS Arbitration in Africa Conference, co-organised by SOAS and CIMAC, on "Navigating the Interests of African States in International Arbitration & Mediation".
 Gisèle's panel discussed International Investment Agreements and Development of African States, and she addressed the tools available in IIAs to preserve regulatory space and avoid exposure to discrimination claims in particular.
 The panel, moderated by Thierry Ngoga, also included Bobby Banson, Clara Brillembourg and Walid Ben Hamida.